As Slow as Possible

-ORGAN^{2}/ASLSP (As Slow as Possible) is a musical piece by John Cage and the subject of the second-longest-lasting (after Longplayer) musical performance yet undertaken.
+Organ²/ASLSP (As Slow as Possible) is a musical piece by John Cage and the subject of the second-longest-lasting (after Longplayer) musical performance yet undertaken.
 Cage wrote it in 1987 for organ, as an adaptation of his 1985 composition ASLSP for piano.
 A performance of the piano version usually lasts 20 to 70 minutes.

 An organ in St. Burchardi church in Halberstadt in 2001 began a performance that is due to end in 2640.
 This makes it the longest running non-computerized piece currently being performed.
-The most recent note was played on February 5, 2024.
-The next note will be played on August 5, 2026.
+The most recent note (an A4 pipe) was added on August 5, 2026.
+The next note will be played on October 5, 2027.

 History

 The Friends of the Maryland Summer Institute for the Creative and Performing Arts commissioned the piece for contemporary requirement of a piano competition.
-Cage used an open format to ensure no two performances would be the same, and give judges a break from the consistency of most compositions.
+Cage used an open format to encourage that no two performances would be the same, and give judges a break from the consistency of most compositions.
 The score is eight pages.